007: Quantum of Solace

 ".
 The scenery looks so fantastic you'll stare in awe at sights like a majestic castle perched on a seaside cliff.
 My main problem with Dragon's Dogma is that it has that "PC smell".
 The controls are touchy and the animation stiff.
 Draw-in is an issue as plants and people materialize out of thin air.
 And why is everything so dark?
 I can understand caves being pitch black, but it's even hard to see in shadowy canyons during daylight hours.
 During the heat of battle it's easy to lose track of your character in darkness or dense foliage.
 After my entire party once got eviscerated in a spiral-shaped dungeon I thought my game was over.
 Instead, I found everyone back at the headquarters no worse for wear.
 Can you even die

 in this game?
 The loading process is arduous and the game is constantly checking for downloadable content even though it knows I'm offline.
 What's the difference between "retry" and "retry from last checkpoint"?
 It's easy to knit-pick but you have to appreciate the epic scale of Dragon's Dogma.
 This live action D&D adventure will give as much as you can take. © Copyright 2016 The Video Game Critic.

 Publisher: Digital Leisure (2009)

-The original Dragon's Lair was a laserdisc-based game unleashed on the arcades in 1983 to much fanfare.
-Ambitious and exciting, it allowed players to interact (to some degree) with a full-screen animated cartoon!
+Dragon's Lair was a phenomenal laserdisc-based game that made a splash in arcades in 1983.
+It allowed players to interact to a very limited degree with a full-screen animated cartoon!